 - Botshelo Community Trust in Shakawe and

 - The Re Ba Bona Ha Programme by the Botswana National Sports Council

-Debswana is among the wealthiest diamond corporations in the world.
-The company has at least four operational mines to its name.
+Debswana is among the wealthiest diamond corporations in the world and, as explained above, has at least four operational mines to its name.

 The government of Botswana, which owns a 50% stake in the company, has been very supportive in terms of creating an enabling environment for mining activities in the country.
-And the company has reciprocated that huge gesture by investing heavily in Batswana.
+In return for this huge gesture, the company has been investing heavily in Botswana.